API Status Get API Key

 Always Add, Never Modify or Remove

-Fields may be deprecated using the @deprecated annotation, which indicates that a field should no longer be used.
-Deprecated fields include a reason string that describes the replacement and when the field will be removed.
+When we plan to retire a field, we mark it with the @deprecated annotation.
+Deprecated fields include a reason that describes the replacement and when the field will be removed.

 type ExampleType {